Manufacturer: | Scratch |

 No CONs that weren't me fault, or unforeseeable due t' humidity.

-T' PRO be simply t' build it, make it give off light, fly it, me bucko, and make it give off light again successfully.
-Well, blow me down!
-Blimey!
-And, matey, o' course, t' give me wife her one little connection t' me hobby without her havin' t' be involved--she prefers gardenin' and thinks that things that fly should be swatted!
+T' PRO was simply t' build it, make it give off light, fly it, and make it give off light again successfully.
+And, o' course, shiver me timbers, t' give me wife her one little connection t' me hobby without her havin' t' be involved--she prefers gardenin' and thinks that things that fly should be swatted!

 Sponsored Ads